 And there are other features to like about Thule’s Commuter Pannier.
 It’s a roll top that’s made of non-PVC high-tenacity air-textured nylon tarpaulin with reflective accents.
 It’s got a zippered top pocket for quick-access items which also sports comfy handle that makes carrying it pleasant.
 This pocket covers the roll top and also has a loop strap that is the connection point to a cool thumb-activated clip.
 Synch it down, and the top is covered.
 There’s also a large open compartment on the front of the pannier and a small one on the side, which doubles as a place to hang a rear taillight.
 Also included are a rain cover and shoulder strap.
 All in all, it’s a nice package.
 Thule also offers touring panniers that we’ll cover in an upcoming issue.

 This article appeared originally in the April 2013 issue of Adventure Cyclist magazine.
 Check out the Geared Up Holiday Edition blog post for more gear reviews.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!